When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What It’s Telling You

-• The freeze protection mode has prevented the water heater from working.
+• The freeze protection mode is active and has stopped the water heater from operating.

 The Solution